 Like air, food, and water, the sun is something most people take for granted.
-However, a lack of exposure to sunlight can not only make you cold, but can also cause you psychological distress due to your body's need for an essential vitamin that the sun is usually responsible for providing you with - namely, vitamin D.
+However, a lack of exposure to sunlight can not only make you cold - it can also cause you psychological distress due to your body's need for an essential vitamin that the sun is usually responsible for providing.
+That vitamin is vitamin D.

-Vitamin D deficiency, usually caused by a lack of exposure to sunlight, is thought to play an important part in a person's mental health, and has been linked to thinks like seasonal affective disorder, or SAD.
-This article will discuss why vitamin D is so important to our mental wellbeing, and how you can ensure that you both get enough vitamin D and lower your anxiety.
+Vitamin D deficiency, usually caused by a lack of exposure to sunlight, is thought to play an essential part in a person's mental health and has been linked to things like seasonal affective disorder, or SAD.
+This article will discuss why vitamin D is so vital to our psychological well-being, and how you can ensure that you both get enough vitamin D and lower your anxiety.

 Vitamin D and History

 Historically, seeing the sun was often a cause for celebration and happiness.
 Sun meant food could grow, and that warmer weather was coming.
-Conversely, not seeing the sun often meant food was becoming scarcer and that crucial members of your village, tribe or family, not to mention yourself, were at risk of dying from the cold.
+Conversely, not seeing the sun often meant food was becoming scarcer and that important members of your village, tribe, or family, not to mention yourself, were at risk of dying from the cold.
 People became less active, and some cultures even took to hibernating like bears during the colder seasons.
 It is no wonder that cultures across the world, from the ancient Egyptians to the Mayans to the Greeks, once worshipped the sun as a god.

-Today, it is believed that ancestral memory - which is, in some ways, short term evolution - may play a role in why vitamin D and being outside make people feel better.
+Today, it is believed that ancestral memory - which is, in some ways, short-term evolution - may play a role in why vitamin D and spending time outdoors makes people feel better.
 Just as humans feel an instinctive revulsion towards bitter flavors due to our ancestral association of bitterness with poisonous foods, the human body may have an instinctive awareness of its need for sunlight.

 Seasonal Affective Disorder and Anxiety - Is There a Link?

-Seasonal affective disorder (SAD), once considered its own unique disorder, has been renamed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) as a type of depression.
+Seasonal affective disorder (SAD), once considered its unique disorder, has been renamed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) as a type of depression.
 It is now referred to as a specification only, i.e., depression with seasonal pattern.